 You can also open a chart view by clicking the Chart view button.
 The chart view can also be exported as a png file.

-An evidence image will be available with the search result along with the plate picture.
+On VAST rev. 2.10, an evidence image will be available with the search result along with the plate picture.

 Configuring Data Magnet alarms: